maharishi1/jokerdrift/README.md

 # jokerdrift
 join the king
-i am here.there is lots of learning project.Its my first project and bingo i laern somthing new;
+i am here.there is lots of learning project.Its my first project and bingo i learn somthing new;